 Overuse for example.
 One arm must now do the work of two.
 Increasing susceptibility to wear-and-tear conditions, such as RSI (Repetitive Strain Injury).
 There’s no escaping many everyday tasks, but small lifestyle changes can make a big difference.

 Avoid intensive, repetitive physical tasks.
 When decorating get someone else to do the sandpapering.
 You have a beer in the garden instead.
-The hardest lesson I’ve had to learn is when to accept help.
-And being ok with that.
+Living with a brachial plexus injury, the hardest lesson I’ve had to learn is to accept help.
 No one wants to feel like a slacker, but sometimes it’s best to step away.

 Even relatively pedestrian activities can be hazardous.
 After a tenpin bowling outing with workmates, I needed 5 months of physiotherapy.
 The lesson?
 Two arms are needed to take the weight of the bowling ball before you hurl/throw/roll it.
 Gripping anything was painful for weeks.
 Opening a jar of pickled onions was out of the question.
 The physios massaged my damaged tendons.
 Pressing deep under my collarbone with their fingertips.